-- (6) Conducts board review of the account statement from the project's managing agent or financial institution; or - (7) Is restricted by its declaration or bylaws to non-residential use for all units in the project. - (e) Any application for an exemption from the requirement to obtain a fidelity bond shall be submitted to the commission on a form prescribed by the commission, together with a nonrefundable application fee in an amount set forth in section 16-53-16.8.
-Any association that is granted an exemption shall immediately report to the commission in writing any changes that affect the project's eligibility for such exemption under this section. - (f) At registration or reregistration, the commission may approve a request for a fidelity bond exemption upon payment of a nonrefundable fee and the association's certification that it has complied with the commission's requirements for the specific exemption requested.
-[Eff] (Auth: HRS §514B-61) (Imp: HRS §\$514B-101, 514B-103, 514B-143) - \$16-119.8-6 Registration application. (a) A completed association registration and reregistration application includes, in addition to the requirements set forth in chapter 514B, HRS, chapters 16-119.1 through 16-119.8, and of the commission, an application signed by an authorized officer of the association, accompanied by payment of the correct fee amount and any applicable penalties, documentation of current evidence of a fidelity bond, and any other documents and information required by the commission. - (b) Upon a unit owner's request, the association board shall make available the file copy of the registration and reregistration application, if any, filed with the commission.
-The unit owner shall pay all reasonable fees for duplication, postage, and other administrative costs incurred by the board relating to handling the request in accordance with section 514B-154(j), HRS.
+- (6) Conducts board review of the account statement from the project's managing agent or financial institution; or - (7) Is restricted by its declaration or bylaws to non-residential use for all units in the project.

+(e) Any application for an exemption from the requirement to obtain a fidelity bond shall be submitted to the commission on a form prescribed by the commission, together with a nonrefundable application fee in an amount set forth in section 16-53-16.8.
+Any association that is granted an exemption shall immediately report to the commission in writing any changes that affect the project's eligibility for such exemption under this section.

+(f) At registration or reregistration, the commission may approve a request for a fidelity bond exemption upon payment of a nonrefundable fee and the association's certification that it has complied with the commission's requirements for the specific exemption requested.
+[Eff] (Auth: HRS §514B-61) (Imp: HRS §§514B-101, 514B-103, 514B-143)

+\$16-119.8-6 Registration application. (a) A completed association registration and reregistration application includes, in addition to the requirements set forth in chapter 514B, HRS, chapters 16-119.1 through 16-119.8, and of the commission, an application signed by an authorized officer of the association, accompanied by payment of the correct fee amount and any applicable penalties, documentation of current evidence of a fidelity bond, and any other documents and information required by the commission.

+(b) Upon a unit owner's request, the association board shall make available the file copy of the registration and reregistration application, if any, filed with the commission.
+The unit owner shall pay all reasonable fees for duplication, postage, and other administrative costs incurred by the board \$16-119.8-6 relating to handling the request in accordance with section 514B-154(j), HRS.

+(c) The commission may terminate a project or association registration when any changes to the association's registration information remain unreported to the commission for thirty days or more.
+Any termination shall subject the association to section 514B-103(b), HRS, including the loss of standing to maintain any action or proceeding in the courts of this State for the collection of any past due assessments for common expenses.
+[Eff] (Auth: HRS §514B-61) (Imp: HRS §§514B-101, 514B-103, 514B-154(j))

-\$16-119.8-7 Availability of association's records, documents, and information. (a) Biennially, each project or association with more than five units shall attach a copy of the following to its association registration and reregistration application:
+\$16-119.8-7 Availability of association's

+records, documents, and information. (a) Biennially,

+each project or association with more than five units

+shall attach a copy of the following to its

+association registration and reregistration

+application: